xTITUSMAXIMUSX/vyos-api-version-translator/README.md

 ## What This Does

-Your frontend sends simple requests like "set interface description" → This API translates it to the correct VyOS command based on version (1.4 vs 1.5) → Sends to VyOS in one efficient batch.
+Your frontend sends simple requests like "configure interface" → This API translates it to the correct VyOS command based on version (1.4 vs 1.5) → Sends to VyOS in one efficient batch.

 **Key Benefits:**
 - ✅ Frontend doesn't need to know VyOS command syntax
 - ✅ Handles version differences automatically (VyOS 1.4 vs 1.5)
 - ✅ Batches multiple changes into ONE API call (faster!)
+- ✅ Caches configuration for fast reads
-- ✅ Clean, modular code - each feature in its own file
+- ✅ Clean, self-contained code - each interface type in its own complete file

 ---